opendaylight/transportpce/docs/developer-guide.rst

 OpenDaylight.
 By experimental, we mean not all features can be accessed through northbound API based on RESTCONF encoded OpenROADM Service model.
-In the meanwhile, "east/west" APIs shall be used to trigger a path computation in the PCE (using path-computation -request RPC) and to create services (using otn-service-path RPC.
+In the meanwhile, "east/west" APIs shall be used to trigger a path computation in the PCE (using path-computation-request RPC) and to create services (using otn-service-path RPC).
 OTN support will be improved in the following magnesium releases.